All Episodes

 And they are energy hungry.

-Who's gonna feed that energy?
+Who's going to feed that energy?

-And and they're putting a ten billion dollar investment.
+And they're putting a $10 billion investment.

-All right, quick break more with Selena Zito.
+Quick break more with Selena Zitos.

-She's been traveling all over the Commonwealth of Pennsylvania looking at how workers in the steel industry, the energy industry, manufacturing uh facilities, how they're reacting to President Trump and his new trade policies of free and fair trade or reciprocal tariffs, your choice.
+She's been traveling all over the Commonwealth of Pennsylvania looking at how workers in the steel industry, the energy industry, manufacturing facilities, how they're reacting to President Trump and his new trade policies of free and fair trade or reciprocal tariffs, your choice.

 Anyway, we're struggling with memory issues.

-Uh listen, please pay attention to what I am about to tell you.
+Listen, please pay attention to what I am about to tell you.

 Strong sell.